Mark A. Peterson

 At UCLA, he is Professor of Public Policy, Political Science, and Law, and has twice been the Chair of the Department of Public Policy.
-He is a Faculty Associate of the Center for Health Policy Research, the Center for Healthier Children, Families, and Communities, and the Institute for Society & Genetics; member of the Policy Core for the Center for HIV Identification, Prevention, and Treatment Services; and currently is on the Internal Advisory Board for the Clinical and Translational Science Institute at UCLA.
+He is a Faculty Associate of the Center for Health Policy Research, the Center for Healthier Children, Families, and Communities, and the Institute for Society & Genetics; member of the Policy Impact Core for the Center for HIV Identification, Prevention, and Treatment Services; and currently is on the Internal Advisory Board for the Clinical and Translational Science Institute at UCLA.
 He previously served on the faculty boards of the Center for Policy Research on Aging and the Institute for Social Research, and the Center for American Politics and Public Policy.
 He is also currently a member of the University of California’s Academic Senate Health Care Task Force and the Academic Advisory Committee for the University of California Washington Center (UC in DC), and was on the University of California Office of the President’s Health Benefits Working Group.

 Prior to coming to UCLA, he was Professor of Public Affairs, Political Science, and Public Health at the University of Pittsburgh, and Henry La Barre Jayne Associate Professor of Government at Harvard University.